Moscow is a lively city, full of things to see and places to visit, from the Kremlin to lots of spots for shopping and sightseeing.

 Historical Museum (SHM)

 The historical museum of Moscow has a vast collection representing every phase of the Russian history.
-The museum is situated on Red Square and it has multiple exhibitions, which display Russia from antiquity until the 21st century.
+The museum is on Red Square and it has multiple exhibitions, which display Russia from antiquity until the 21st century.
 The museum is one of the most popular in Moscow.
 If you are interested in Russian history, this museum is a must-see.

 Central House of Artist (CHA)